 We encourage you to learn more about the benefits and uses of it by getting involved with hemp events in your city.
 This is a fantastic way to meet hemp enthusiasts in your community, while helping to grow awareness.

 You can also support the hemp movement by writing to your legislators.
 Ask them to support the Industrial Hemp Farming Act to allow our farmers to grow this crop.
-Zev Paiss, the founder of the National Hemp Association, claims “The Industrial Hemp Farming Act could be the largest jobs bill that Congress can pass in 2017.”
+Visit the National Hemp Association, to learn more.

 More info on Hemp: